AldenL/CovidCases/README.md

 I used Python libraries like pandas to load and clean csv data and numpy to calculate slope, intercept and correlation for some of my graphs.
 For the analysis done on vaccine data to covid case data I had to use pandasql to perform a inner join on the two dataframes where the dates matched.
 This is because the vaccine was not available at the start of the pandemic and I had to filter out rows in the covid cases data where vaccine data did not exist.
 After this I used Linear Regression from the sklearn python library to analyze and predict relations between covid cases to vaccination and covid cases over time.
 Next I performed Multi Linear Regression on vaccination and dates to covid cases.
 However, because linear regression doesn't work with datetime data, the dates were converted to a numeric ordinal format using the datetime library.
 Additionally, I used sklearn PCA to calculate the direction vectors for the multi linear regression models.
 I used matplotlib to display the graphs created.
 Matplotlib animations was used to create rotating gifs of the 3D models.

+# Conclusion

+In conclusion, according to the visualizations and linear regression analysis performed, as more and more people get vaccinated over time, covid cases will decrease.

 # Citation
 Data Sources:
 https://github.com/nychealth/covid-vaccine-data/blob/main/doses/doses-by-day.csv